Custody and Parenting Time In Oregon

 When you come to our office for a consultation, we can provide you with a detailed template on how to best draft one of these plans.

 Parenting plans are often the key to helping parents work together to raise their children.
-View the image to the left to see why creating a parenting plan can be helpful, or download the PDF.

 Child support is usually determined based on a few major factors: